Optimal mechanism for the sale of a durable good: is an equilibrium assessment

-where the continuation values after rejection are constructed using the policy from the intrapersonal equilibrium once the seller has posterior $\nu_2(\mu^*(h^t),\pi_{\vh}^*(\hagt,\mechanismc))$.\footnote{To keep notation simple, we do not use that the seller in the continuation may randomize in his choice.} Now, consider the following alternative mechanism, $\mechanismcprm$: e Note that if the buyer participates and truthfully reports her type, $\mechanismcprm$ gives the seller a payoff equal to the expression in \autoref{eq:payofftype2}.
-Moreover, it is a best response for the buyer to participate and truthfully report her type.
-Then, we can write the payoff to mechanism, $\mechanismcprm$ as
+where the continuation values after rejection are constructed using the equilibrium strategy when the seller has posterior $\nu_2$.\footnote{Recall that the seller's continuation payoff only depends on his belief about the buyer's valuation being \vh; it is only the high-valuation buyer's payoff which may be different from \postedpayoffh\ off the path of play.} Now, consider the following alternative mechanism, $\mechanismtprm$:

+Note that if the buyer participates and truthfully reports her type, $\mechanismtprm$ gives the seller a payoff equal to the expression in \autoref{eq:payofftype2}.
+Then, we can write the payoff to mechanism, $\mechanismt$, as